luismartinezs/openai-node/README.md

 ## Bots

-- Nemo: a very dumb bot with zero memory, ask it anything.
+- Nemo: A very dumb bot with zero memory, ask it anything.
-- Dalla: a prompt generator for ai image generation tools such as Midjourney.
+- Dalla: A prompt generator for ai image generation tools such as Midjourney.
 It uses the davinci model because cheaper models won't work at all.
-- Hal: a bot with short memory (it remembers up to the last 10 answers).
+- Hal: A rather unfriendly bot with short memory (it remembers up to the last 10 answers).
 Quitting will reset the memory.
-- Dot: bot with limited memory (it remembers the last 4 answers and a summary of the rest of the conversation).
+- Dot: Bot with limited memory (it remembers the last 4 answers and a summary of the rest of the conversation).
 Quitting will reset the memory.
-- Oct: Long term memory bot, it uses embeddings and summarization to include info related to the current prompt.
+- Oct: Pretty smart, long term memory bot, it uses embeddings and summarization to include info related to the current prompt.
 Quitting does NOT reset the memory.
-Pretty much [LongtermChatExternalSources repo](https://github.com/daveshap/LongtermChatExternalSources) converted to NodeJS
+Pretty much [LongtermChatExternalSources repo](https://github.com/daveshap/LongtermChatExternalSources) converted to NodeJS.

 ## Dev tasks